Advising & Registration

 - A student on academic probation may register for only 16 credit hours in any semester.

 - A student in good standing may take no more than three additional credit hours above those required in the semester in question.

 - A student on the Dean’s List in the previous semester may take up to six additional credit hours above those required for the semester in question.

-- Exceptions to the above are subject to the discretion of the student’s program advisor and the Department Chair of the student’s major, or in the case of students on probation, approval must be sought from the Vice President for Academic Affairs.
+- Exceptions to the above are subject to the discretion of the student’s program advisor and the Department Chair of the student’s major, or in the case of students on probation, approval must be sought from the Dean of Faculty.

 Students enrolling in more than 18 credit hours not normally required by their major in a semester will incur an additional credit hour fee as described under Tuition and Fees in the Affording MMA section.

-General Education Elective: Any course in the disciplines of humanities, mathematics, science or social science.
+General Education Elective: Any course in the disciplines of humanities, mathematics, science or social science not required by the student’s major.
 Students must meet all prerequisites.

-Technical Elective: Any course in which a body of knowledge or technique is specifically applied to a discipline or profession and for which the student meets all prerequisites.
+Technical Elective: Any course, not required by the student’s major, in which a body of knowledge or technique is specifically applied to a discipline or profession and for which the student meets all prerequisites.

 Free Elective: Any course not required in one’s major that does not contain a body of knowledge substantially similar to a course already taken or required, and for which the student meets all prerequisites.
 In any case, such a course should represent a progressive expansion of knowledge for the student.